Xander-Carroll/MatlabTetris/README.txt

 Fourthly, the controls of the game are as follows:

-Title Screen:           Single Player:                  Multiplayer:
+Title Screen:           Single Player:                  Multiplayer:                                All:
-1 - Single Player       w/up - Rotate Piece             w/a/s/d - Player 1 Controls
+1 - Single Player       w/up - Rotate Piece             w/a/s/d - Player 1 Controls                 f2 - Show FPS Counter
 0 - Multiplayer         a/left arrow - Move Left        up/left/down/right - Player 2 Controls
 esc - Close Game        s/down arrow - Fastfall         esc - Exit to Title Screen f1 - Easter Egg         d/right arrow - Move Right
                         esc - Exit to Title Screen

+Fithly, It is woth mentioning that the AI player utilizes snap fall, a mechanic that the player was not given.
+This adds a layer of difficulty to the AI making this AI player a true challenge.

-Finally the purpose of the following files will be briefly summarized:
+Finally, the purpose of the following files will be briefly summarized:

 GameBoard.m - A class that can be used to create a grid that will hold pieces.
     The class also contains various functions used for displaying the board.